BTS Part 3 — The Empire That Never Sleeps: Domination

 After more than a decade, with more records than can fit on a single page, the question worth asking is: why?

 The answer isn’t the music alone.
-Plenty of great music doesn’t build empires.
-The answer is the relationship — the specific, unusual bond between BTS and ARMY, built over years of transparency, vulnerability, and genuine communication that no other act of their size has replicated.
+Plenty of great music doesn’t build this kind of long-term following.
+Much of it comes down to the relationship — a bond between BTS and ARMY built over years of direct communication, member involvement in songwriting, and public vulnerability that few acts of their scale have matched.

 🔗 Complete the Series